-The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in February 2015 and August 2017.
+The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS M100 are two digital cameras that were announced, respectively, in February 2015 and August 2017.
 The 750D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (46 percent) than the Canon 750D.
 Moreover, the M100 is substantially lighter (46 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the M100 are weather-sealed.